cutopia-labs/CUtopia/README.md

 You can come and join our [telegram group](https://t.me/+Al8YBqRRLxg1Yzll) to discuss suggestions and new features.

-If you want to join the development team (with access to AWS, GA, Sentry, and the database), you can [email us](mailto::cutopia.app@gmail.com) with your resume / github profile.
+If you want to join the development team (with access to AWS, GA, Sentry, and the database), please [email us](mailto::cutopia.app@gmail.com) with your resume / github profile.

 ## Guidelines